 .. many vacant places at the dining table and in the sleeping quarters.
 And the survivors, all youngsters like me..[had]..the faces of much older men.19

-It is possible Smithy was starting to feel ‘older’ himself after 6 weeks, at which time only 3 of the 16 pilots he had graduated with were still in the air20.
-Every week that passed, and combat patrol flown, increased the odds of him leaving his chair empty…
+Smithy probably felt ‘older’ himself after 6 weeks.
+By then only 3 of the 16 pilots he had graduated with were still in the air20.
+Every week that passed, and combat patrol flown, increased the odds of him leaving his chair empty.

 The hunter becomes prey

-Heading home from a regular patrol on the 14th of August, Smithy noticed an aeroplane from his flight break off from the formation.
-Thinking the other pilot had spotted something, he followed.
+Heading home from a regular patrol on the 14th of August, Smithy noticed something.
+An aeroplane from his flight broke formation.
+Thinking the other pilot had spotted an enemy aircraft, he followed.
 Smithy flew into black bursts of AA fire, then after losing his wing-mate, turned back.

 In a letter home on the 29th, he recalled what happened next: